 During his ongoing recovery from a traumatic brain injury, Duff Lindsay received one bit of advice from a doctor that has proved invaluable.

-“He said never to guess anyone’s name, because you will always be wrong,” Lindsay said in early May from his Short North gallery, which will host its first exhibit in more than eight months when Ohio artist Ricky Barnes takes over the space for – an extended closure that stemmed from a harrowing September fall that left Lindsay hospitalized for a month.
+“He said never to guess anyone’s name, because you will always be wrong,” Lindsay said in early May from his Short North gallery, which will host its first exhibit in more than eight months when Ohio artist Ricky Barnes takes over the space for “The Right Kind” beginning with an opening reception on Friday, May 19 – an extended closure that stemmed from a harrowing September fall that left Lindsay hospitalized for a month.
 “He said that I need to lead off the conversation with, ‘Look, you probably don’t know this, but I had this head injury, and my memory has holes in it.
 I know exactly who you are.
 I know you bought work by this artist.
 I know you’ve got three kids, and I know your wife’s name.
 And I know this is going to sound bad, but I can’t remember your name.’
 And the doctor told me if I did this, then I would have that person on my side.”

 Prior to the fall – Lindsay broke his right hand, shattered bones in his face and suffered a catastrophic head injury when he tumbled down the gallery’s rear stairs while moving shelving – the gallery owner said he might have been guarded about sharing these kinds of intimate health details.
 But in the process of recovery, he has gradually learned to open up and to accept help, both of which he was more hesitant to do in the years the gallery functioned largely as a one-person operation.